 The fact that a significant number of young Americans have refused to fall in line and respond with much enthusiasm during the final weeks of this presidential election has shocked and baffled the punditry.
 This indignation was already acute in September, when the trouble appeared to be a slim minority of white millennials driven by ideological discontent into the arms of third-party candidates.
 Now we have discovered that a far greater number of young people across demographic lines are unmoved by the presidential candidates and consequently unwilling to affirm them, so they have dropped out of the process altogether.
 The commentary has become only more incredulous.
 The pundits wail: “Can’t they see this is a crisis?
 This isn’t a normal election.
 With so much on the line, what could they possibly be thinking?”

-Sign up Sign up to our daily newsletter for up to date global news and features.
+Sign up Sign up to our daily letter for up to date global and features.

 Your browser does not support iframes.